JasonTheDeveloper/Go-Semantic-Release-GitHub-Actions/README.md

 In our [workflow](.github/workflows/example_build.yaml), we've set it up so that the workflow is triggered whenever a pull request or a push to the master branch.
 The semantic-release portion of the workflow will only run once the PR has been approved and merged into master.

-Assuming the pull request is approved and merged, the workflow will run again but this time it will also run the `release` [job](.github/workflows/example_build.yaml) of the workflow.
+Assuming the pull request is approved and merged, the workflow will run again but this time it will also run the `release` [job](.github/workflows/example_build.yaml) of our workflow.

-The `release` job of our workflow is responsible primarily to building our project's binaries, generating changelog, tagging and creating a new GitHub release.
+The `release` job of our workflow is responsible primarily to building our project's binaries, generating changelog, tagging the commit and creating a new GitHub release.

 Lets take a moment and examine what's happening.
 Below you'll find a snippet of the workflow.